jbowyers/chartinator/README.md

                     // Width of chart in pixels - Number
                     // Default: automatic (unspecified)
                     width: null,

-                    // The chart height aspect ratio custom option
-                    // Note: This is not a Google Chart option
-                    // Used to refactor the chart height relative to the width in
-                    // responsive designs
-                    // This is overridden if the height option has a value
-                    chartHeightRatio: 0.75,

                     // Height of chart in pixels - Number
                     // Default: automatic (unspecified)